 That’s exactly what travelers should do.

 Travelers can also trust the TSA to stay true to its core values.
 Sure, the re-imagined checkpoints in Charlotte and Dallas are impressive.
-They feature plush red couches where you can put your shoes back on, and full-length mirrors where you can replace your jacket after your screening.
+They feature plush red couches where you can put your shoes back on.
+There are also full-length mirrors where you can replace your jacket after your screening.
 There’s mood lighting and alt-rock pumped in, all designed to calm passengers, says the TSA.
 Best of all, the agency isn’t paying for any of it.
 Marriott’s SpringHill Suites is picking up the tab in exchange for the advertising opportunity.

 But makeovers aren’t really the TSA’s thing.
-Remember what happened in 2008, when the agency switched from its plain white uniforms with embroidered logos to its current royal-blue shirts and gold badges, which made screeners look like police officers?
-A few months later, the agency implemented some of its most unpopular policies, which led to protests such as National Opt-Out Day.
+Remember what happened in 2008, when the agency switched from its plain white uniforms with embroidered logos to its current royal-blue shirts and gold badges.
+It made screeners look like police officers?
+A few months later, the agency implemented some of its most unpopular policies.
+It led to protests such as National Opt-Out Day.
 When passengers see changes, they worry — and with good reason.

 What about the kinder, gentler TSA that some passengers have reported?
-For example, one reader recently told me he witnessed a group of World War II veterans who were not only being screened in a thoughtful and compassionate way, but that the agents also took the time to thank each GI for his service.
+For example, one reader recently told me he witnessed a group of World War II veterans who were being screened in a thoughtful and compassionate way.
+The agents also took the time to thank each GI for his service.
 It’s these stories that are the hardest to reconcile with our traditional image of TSA agents barking orders at passengers as they’re being herded like cattle through the screening area.
 (Here’s how to handle the TSA when you are traveling.)

 Then again, wouldn’t you behave if you were on probation?
 As a series of Congressional reports makes clear, this agency is on the government’s “naughty” list.
 One study concluded the TSA is a bloated, top-heavy agency in need of reform.
-Another, released last month, found that the agency’s behavior-detection program, which has cost $900 million since 2007, doesn’t work and recommends that Congress “limit future funding” for the program.
+The agency’s behavior-detection program, which has cost $900 million since 2007, doesn’t work.
+It recommends that Congress “limit future funding” for the program.

 You can trust the TSA to do whatever is necessary to keep itself from being defunded, privatized or eliminated.
 Even if it means sending random passengers to its Precheck line, remodeling its checkpoints or treating a select few with the dignity we all deserve.